Easy DIY Hairspray That Works

 Recipe Notes

-2. Please use filtered water to avoid the toxins in tap water.
+- Use filtered water to avoid the toxins in tap water.

 If you’re into making your own products, here are some others to try.

-– Nourishing Hand and Body Cream
+– Nourishing Hand and Body Cream – so great and non-greasy.

-– Invigorating Body Wash – so much better than store-bought!
+– Invigorating Body Wash – so much better than store-bought.

-– Nourishing Hair Rinse
+– Nourishing Hair Rinse – leaves hair super shiny and healthy!

 All Natural Homemade Hairspray